MohammedHendy94/DemoPlaze/README.md

 - Mainly i am following the POM design pattern with one usage of the Singletone design pattern to setup the driver settings.
 - This solution only implements the happy scenario pathes, afterwards it could has wider coverage.
 - Test data are read from the feature file, you can enter your data of course to be valid.
-- Please make sure you run each scenario (for now) immediately, or you can check the enhance-branch for test runner but still need some little fixes!
+- Please make sure you run each scenario (for now) separately, or you can check the enhance-branch for test runner but still need some little fixes!